annndruha/annndruha.github.io/index.md

     *2020-2022 Lomonosov Moscow State University*

     I teach a one-year Neural Networks course for postgraduate MSU students.
 [The course](https://msu.ai) covers a wide range of neural networks types, deals with solving various problems.
-In the second part of the course, students did implemented neural networks in their scientific work under my guidance
+In the second part of the course, students did implement neural networks in their scientific work under my guidance

 * ### Deep Learning Engineer, Python developer